your guide to the magical world of alta's wildflowers.

 Peak season: July–September

-One can distinguish this species from Showy Goldeneye by counting the number of flowerheads per stem: true to its name, Single-Head Sunflower has only one flower per stem, while Showy Goldeneye has up to five flowers per stem.
+One can distinguish this species from Showy Goldeneye by counting the number of flowerheads per stem.
+True to its name, Single-Head Sunflower has only one flower per stem, while Showy Goldeneye has up to five flowers per stem.
+This showy flower is an important pollen source for a variety of bees.
 Also known as Oneflower Helianthella and Little Sunflower. - Cottonwood Canyons Foundation

 "Almost every person, from childhood, has been touched by the untamed beauty of wildflowers."